badetitou/jackson-js/README.md

 This library can be useful in more complex cases, for example when you want to:

 - manipulate JSON in depth;
 - restore a JavaScript type (a similar package is [class-transformer](https://github.com/typestack/class-transformer));
 - preserve type information (using polymorphic type handling decorators: `@JsonTypeInfo`, `@JsonSubTypes`, and `@JsonTypeName`.
 A similar package is [TypedJSON](https://github.com/JohnWeisz/TypedJSON));
 - hide some properties for certain HTTP endpoints or some other external service;
-- have different JSON response for some external application or manage different JSON data coming from other application (for example you need to communicate with a Spring Boot application that uses different JSON Schema for the same model or with other applications made with Python, PHP, etc...);
+- have different JSON responses for some external applications or manage different JSON data coming from other applications (for example you need to communicate with a Spring Boot application that uses different JSON Schema for the same model or with other applications made with Python, PHP, etc...);
 - manage cyclic references;
 - manage other JavaScript native types such as Maps and Sets;
 - etc.